Royal Ascot Races: Guide, Race Information, Fixtures & Events 2024

 The annual meeting in Berkshire also has a stellar connection with celebrities.
 We’ve seen several famous faces over the years, including British TV personality Simon Cowell, Made in Chelsea star Georgia “Toff” Toffolo, and double Olympic Champion Mo Salah.

-With Ascot Racecourse welcoming 300,00 spectators last year, 2023 is set be an extraordinary Royal Meeting.
-Here’s what you can expect from Royal Ascot in 2023 (and a few fun facts about Britain’s most valuable race meeting).
+With Ascot Racecourse welcoming 300,00 spectators last year, 2024 is set to be an extraordinary Royal Meeting.
+Here’s what you can expect from Royal Ascot in 2024 (and a few fun facts about Britain’s most valuable race meeting).

 The Royal Meeting kicks off with seven races on the card instead of the traditional six after officials expanded the schedule to include 36 races.